x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration.md

     For instructions about how to set these permissions, see [Assign Exchange permissions to migrate mailboxes to Office 365](../assign-permissions-for-migration.md).

-5. **Disable Unified Messaging (UM)** If UM is turned on for the on-premises mailboxes you're migrating, turn off UM before migration.
+5. **Disable Unified Messaging (UM)**: If UM is turned on for the on-premises mailboxes you're migrating, turn off UM before migration.
 Turn on UM for the mailboxes after migration is complete.
 For how-to steps, see [disable unified messaging](https://go.microsoft.com/fwlink/p/?LinkId=521891).

 ## Verify you own the domain
 <a name="BK_VerifyDomain"> </a>